 - persons with refugee status granted in the Republic of Poland or persons who benefit from temporary or subsidiary protection on the territory of the Republic of Poland (holders of residence cards with refugee status or other decision regarding granting of the card);

-- holders of a Polish as a foreign language certificate on a C1 level. only certificates issued by the State Commission for the Certification of Proficiency in Polish as a Foreign Language are valid;
+- holders of a Polish as a foreign language certificate on a C1 level. only certificates issued by the State Commission for the Certification of Proficiency in Polish as a Foreign Language (page only in Polish) are valid;

-- a spouse, a child or grandchild in the ascending or descending line of the citizen of the Republic of Poland living on the territory of Poland;
+- a spouse, a child or parent in the ascending or descending line of the citizen of the Republic of Poland living on the territory of Poland;

 - persons who were granted a temporary residence permit for scientific research (Art.
 151 section 1 of the Act on Foreigners of 12 December 2013 – this provision should be mentioned on the decision of granting of the permit);